-- 4.10.31 The quality of bus stop facilities varies across Bassetlaw.
-Provision ranges from bus shelters, seating, lighting, raised kerbs, bespoke service maps and timetable information to other locations were only bus stop flags demarcate a designated stop. - 4.10.32 Typical to the challenges faced across the UK, the variation in information and accessible infrastructure is known to impact on service attractiveness and accessibility, particularly by those with protected characteristics and the mobility impaired.
+4.10.33 The quality of bus stop facilities varies across Bassetlaw.
+Provision ranges from bus shelters, seating, lighting, raised kerbs, bespoke service maps and timetable information to other locations where only bus stop flags demarcate a designated stop.

+4.10.34 Typical to the challenges faced across the UK, the variation in information and accessible infrastructure is known to impact on service attractiveness and accessibility, particularly by those with protected characteristics and the mobility impaired.